Nexmo/nexmo-developer/_documentation/en/redact/overview.md

 ### Customer Dashboard

-In the Nexmo Customer Dashboard, it is possible to search for records via a user interface.
+In the Vonage Customer Dashboard, it is possible to search for records via a user interface.
 Generally, searches can be by:

 * transaction ID, e.g. find details of a single SMS by providing the message-id
 * phone number and date, e.g. find all SMS sent to a specific phone number on a specific date